 Richardson also has raised concerns about large power providers manipulating prices.

 Despite the movement toward competition, electricity supply in some parts of the country remains ``highly concentrated in the hands of only a few companies,'' Richardson said.

 ``This raises a warning flag that these companies will be able to dominate the market and raise prices,'' he recently told a conference of state utility regulators.
 He accused ``a handful of utilities and other organizations'' of using a ``state's rights'' argument to block federal rules needed to ensure reliability and market power abuses.

 The DOE report released Monday said that while many states have made significant progress in developing competitive electricity markets, their efforts to develop market-based mechanisms to ensure against power disruptions have lagged behind.

-The report was prepared by a task force, made up of power industry experts from the government and private industry.
-They were asked to examine power disruptions and electricity price spikes that occurred during high electricity demand last summer and how to prevent a repeat of the same problems this summer.
+The report examined power disruptions and electricity price spikes that occurred during high electricity demand last summer and how to prevent a repeat of the same problems this summer.

-The incidents examined included outages last summer in Chicago, New York City, Long Island, New Jersey, parts of the mid-Atlantic states, Mississippi, Arkansas, Texas and Louisiana as well as some non-outage electricity grid disturbances in New England and the mid-Atlantic states.
+The incidents included outages in Chicago, New York City, Long Island, New Jersey, Mississippi, Arkansas, Texas and Louisiana as well as some non-outage electricity grid disturbances in New England and the mid-Atlantic states.

 Not to rehash an old argument (but I will anyway!), but this is a very interesting article in light of the fact that some people blamed last year's outages on "early implementations of Y2K-remediated components."
 Of course, now that we have 20-20 hindsight, it's becoming clearer that the outages are more indicative of problems with the overall infrastructure of the electrical industry, rather than a computer bug.